Paulino Gullas

 Paulino Arandia Gullas (29 April 1891 – 1945) was a Filipino Visayan lawyer, newspaper publisher, and legislator from Cebu, Philippines.
 He was the founder of The Freeman, Cebu's longest-running newspaper, served as member of the 7th Philippine Legislature for Cebu's 2nd district (1925–1927), Delegate to the 1934 Constitutional Convention, and member of the National Assembly during World War II.

 Education and personal life

-Paulino Gullas was born in Cebu, Philippines on 29 April 1891.
+Paulino Gullas was born in the then-town of Cebu on 29 April 1891.
 He was the son of Heminigildo Gullas and Necifora Arandia.
+He is the younger brother of Vicente Gullas and uncle of Eduardo and Jose Gullas.
 He attended Cebu Primary School, Colegio de San Carlos, Cebu Normal School, Cebu High School, and Manila High School.

 He was known to be an orator during his student days at the University of the Philippines where he acquired his law degree.
 He also became the first business manager of Philippine Law Journal, a publication established in the University of the Philippines in 1914.
 When he passed the bar exams in 1916, he earned the highest marks among all examinees, becoming the first bar topnotcher from Cebu.

 Married to Gilda Kilayko from Bacolod, Negros Occidental, he had three children namely Mary, Cecilia and Victoria.

-He is survived by his grandchildren, Paul Gullas, Evangeline Nadela, Paulino Hubahib, Maristella Stokes, Vicente Patrick Hubahib and Angeline Glencross, as well as his great-grandchildren, Paul Christian Hubahib, Jose Angelo Vicente Hubahib, Michael Francis Hubahib, Keith Nicholas Hubahib and Christopher Stokes.